 “Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof.”

-Despite the moral implications which follow, there are legal implications for the church in respect to this decision.
+Despite the moral implications which follow, there are legal implications for the church in respect of this decision.
 Will a tax-exempt status be challenged by churches who:

 Refuse to approve sexually deviant behavior as holy and acceptable before God.